Stefansokolowskigithub/Cabbage.exe/README.md

 To save the game, you will have to find your way to the kitchen and type ```save```.
 You can also delete the game in the kitchen my typing ```delete```

-Don't forget that patiece is required... this is a real time game!
+Don't forget that patience is required... this is a real time game!